aws-samples/eks-workshop-v2/site/content/autoscaling/Karpenter/01_setup_provisioner.md

 The configuration for this provider is quite simple.
 We will change in the future the provider.
 For the moment let's focus in a few of the settings used.

 * **Instance Profile**: Instances launched by Karpenter must run with an InstanceProfile that grants permissions necessary to run containers and configure networking.
-* **Requirements Section**: The [Provisioner CRD](https://karpenter.sh/v0.4.3-docs/provisioner-crd/) supports defining node properties like instance type and zone.
+* **Requirements Section**: The [Provisioner CRD](https://karpenter.sh/v0.13.2/provisioner/) supports defining node properties like instance type and zone.
 For example, in response to a label of topology.kubernetes.io/zone=us-east-1c, Karpenter will provision nodes in that availability zone.
 We could set the `karpenter.sh/capacity-type` to procure EC2 Spot instances.
 If nothing provided it will default to on-demand.
-You can learn which other properties are [available here](https://karpenter.sh/v0.4.3-docs/cloud-providers/aws/aws-spec-fields/).
-We will work on a few more during the workshop.
 * **ttlSecondsAfterEmpty**: value configures Karpenter to terminate empty nodes.
 This behavior can be disabled by leaving the value undefined.
 In this case we have set it for a quick demonstration to a value of 30 seconds.
 * **Tags**: Provisioners can also define a set of tags that the EC2 instances will have upon creation.
 This helps to enable accounting and governance at the EC2 level.